mturk/svcbatch/README.md

 ```

-After handling switches SvcBatch will pass remained
+After handling switches SvcBatch will pass remaining
 arguments to the script interpreter.

+The first argument is treated as script file.
+If the first argument is not the absolute path, it will
+be resolved relative to the service home directory.

-If there is no additional arguments, SvcBatch will
+If there are no additional arguments, SvcBatch will
 append `.bat` to the running Service Name.
 In that case, if `ServiceName` contain any of the
 invalid file name characters `/\:;<>?*|"`,